-irelephant [he/him]@lemmy.dbzer0.com to Technology@lemmy.worldEnglish · 2 days agoMicrosoft pushes staff to use internal AI tools more, and may consider this in reviews.
-'Using AI is no longer optional.'www.businessinsider.comexternal-linkmessage-square108linkfedilinkarrow-up1504arrow-down115
+irelephant [he/him]@lemmy.dbzer0.com to Technology@lemmy.worldEnglish · 2 months agoMicrosoft pushes staff to use internal AI tools more, and may consider this in reviews.
+'Using AI is no longer optional.'www.businessinsider.comexternal-linkmessage-square108linkfedilinkarrow-up1521arrow-down115

-minus-squareFarceOfWill@infosec.publinkfedilinkEnglisharrow-up2·9 hours agoAs if people coding things make ms any money, it’s pure extraction through windows and office and they need ai to be next.
+minus-squareFarceOfWill@infosec.publinkfedilinkEnglisharrow-up2·2 months agoAs if people coding things make ms any money, it’s pure extraction through windows and office and they need ai to be next.

 As if people coding things make ms any money, it’s pure extraction through windows and office and they need ai to be next.